 We do not currently plan to develop microprocessors that are bus interface protocol compatible with Intel microprocessors because our patent-cross license agreement with Intel does not extend to Intel's proprietary bus interface protocol.
 Thus, our microprocessors are not designed to function with motherboards and chipsets designed to work with Intel microprocessors.
-Our ability to compete with Intel in the market for microprocessors will depend on our continued success in developing and maintaining relationships with infrastructure providers in order to ensure that these third-party designers and manufacturers of motherboards, chipsets and other system components support our microprocessor offerings, particularly AMD64-based microprocessors.
-A failure of the designers and producers of motherboards, chipsets and other system components to support our microprocessor offerings, particularly our AMD64-based microprocessors, could have a material adverse effect on us.
+Our ability to compete with Intel in the market for microprocessors will depend on our continued success in developing and maintaining relationships with infrastructure providers in order to ensure that these third-party designers and manufacturers of motherboards, chipsets and other system components support our microprocessor offerings, particularly AMD64-based microprocessors, a failure of the designers and producers of motherboards, chipsets and other system components to support our microprocessor offerings, particularly our AMD64-based microprocessors, could have a material adverse effect on us.

 We expect Intel to maintain its dominant position in the microprocessor market, to continue to be a significant competitor in the Flash memory market and to continue to invest heavily in research and development, new manufacturing facilities and other technology companies.
 Intel has substantially greater financial resources than we do and accordingly spends substantially greater amounts on research and development and production capacity than we do.
 We also expect competition from Intel to continue and increase to the extent Intel reduces prices on its microprocessor and/or Flash memory products and introduces new competitive products.
 For example, in 2004 Intel introduced a 64-bit processor for servers and workstations that runs existing 32-bit software applications.
 This processor competes with our AMD Opteron microprocessor.
 In addition, Intel recently announced that it will offer dual-core 64-bit processors for the desktop market in the second quarter of 2005.
 We plan to offer dual-core processors for the PC market in the second half of 2005.
 Moreover, Intel currently manufactures certain of its microprocessor products on 300-millimeter wafers using 90-nanometer process technology, which can result in products that are higher performing, use less power and cost less to manufacture.
 We are currently completing our transition to 90-nanometer process technology for microprocessor manufacturing and we expect to transition to 300-millimeter wafers in 2006.
 Intel also recently announced that it will ship in 2005 a multi-level cell NOR Flash memory product using 90-nanometer process technology.
-We are currently manufactures its products using 110-nanometer process technologies earlier than we do, we may be more vulnerable to Intel's aggressive pricing strategies.
-Intel's dominant position in the microprocessor market, its existing relationships with top-tier OEMs and its aggressive pricing strategies could result in lower unit sales and average selling prices for our products, which could have a material adverse e concentrated in a limited group of customers.
+We are currently manufacturing our NOR Flash memory products using 110-nanometer process technology, and we plan to migrate to 90-nanometer manufacturing in the second half of 2005.
+To the extent Intel manufactures its products on larger wafers and smaller process technologies earlier than we do, we may be more vulnerable to Intel's aggressive pricing strategies.
+Intel's dominant position in the microprocessor market, its e concentrated in a limited group of customers.
 If we were to lose a significant customer, or if one of our top customers downsizes or otherwise contracts its operations, demand for our products could decrease and we would be materially adversely affected.